iredchuk/asset-rebalancing/README.md

 - `resultsLimit` - a number that defines the amount of top results printed out

+- `minimalAcceptableReturn` - used to calculate Sortino Ratio

 - `allocationLimits` - defines allocation combinations for each asset via allocation limits and change step; the key of each asset should be equal to the respective header in the Data file.

 Example of the params file: